cc-archive/sotc-2015/README.md

 ## Images

-Images are edited in Inkscape and where appropriate, GIMP.
+Images are edited in Inkscape and where appropriate, GIMP. ``fixsvg.sh`` is a script which fixes the references to the various Lato fonts on GNU/Linux.
+Your mileage may vary.

 ## Fonts